aohorodnyk/aohorodnyk.com/content/blog/2020-12-30-binary-flags.md

 * Could be expensive in development or risky to remove in case of dynamic typed languages
 * Could be expensive in development to add or remove or update in case of microservice architecture
 * Could be expensive in development to remove from [DB as a column](https://en.wikipedia.org/wiki/Column_(database))
-* Could affect different limitation in case of bit number of flags

 ### Use Cases
 In my opinion before using this approach, we should answer "yes" for all listed options in the *checklist*: